What is a growth mindset? And how can you get one?

+Imagine you were Googling how to start an llc.
 Being aware of a growth mindset can also help you identify businesses and employers who value this in their work environments.
 When companies embrace growth mindset, their employees report feeling far more empowered and committed.
 They also receive greater organisational support for collaboration and innovation.

 Contrast this to companies who follow a fixed mindset way of thinking — who believe in attracting and retaining talent over upskilling and empowering existing employees to become better staff and colleagues.

 You can absolutely change your mindset if you wish.
 Mindset is changeable, but it does take conscious thought and action to develop.
 As Professor Dweck herself says:

 “Mindsets are an important part of your personality, but you can change them.
 Just by knowing about the two mindsets, you can start thinking and reacting in new ways.”